Sudo-Si/JAB/README.md

 # JAB (just another blog) MERN Blog App

 This is a full-stack web application built using the MERN stack (MongoDB, Express, React, and Node.js).
-It allows users to create, view, edit, and delete blog posts, as well as add comments, like posts, and follow other users.
+It allows users to create, view, edit, and delete blog posts, as well as login and logout.

 ## Getting Started